rolkotaki/selenium-python/README.md

-# selenium-python
+# Selenium with Python
-Basic Selenium framework with pytest and unittest to write automated tests for webpages easily and quickly
+Basic Selenium framework with pytest and unittest to write automated tests for webpages easily and quickly.

 ## Description